kevinscodes/kevinscodes/README.md

-# 💫About Me :
+# 🦆☕ About Me :
 ✨ Welcome!
-Sou I'm NetMalware.
+I'm NetMalware.
 Future Full-Stack Developer and System Analysis student.

 Actually, my focus is work in personal portfolio, where i can explore technologies like: Python, Html/Css/Javascript and some Databases like MySQL & MongoDB, for example.